gricastestorg/aws-cli/awscli/examples/cloudformation/wait/stack-update-complete.rst

     aws cloudformation wait stack-update-complete \
         --stack-name "arn:aws:cloudformation:us-west-2:123456789012:stack/my-stack-1234/a1b2c3d4-5678-90ab-cdef-EXAMPLE11111"

 This command produces no output.
+You will get your command prompt back after command is done.